dianamindroc/smlm/Readme.md

 </a>

 ### Data simulation
+There are two ways to simulate data:

+#### 1. Simulation using SuReSim
 To use the simulation code, the original java code of the SureSim simulator from [Kuner Lab](https://github.com/tkunerlab/JavaUmsetzungSTORMSimulation) needs to be built.
 Subsequently, the path to the .jar file (the target of the project) will be used in the configuration file `config.yaml`.
 To run the simulations from the command line, navigate to the scripts folder and run simulations: